 6. Cleanliness is Next to Godliness.
 Prevent unpleasant odors by cleaning the toilet and tanks regularly.

 7. An Ounce of Prevention is Worth a Pound of Cure.
 Read the manual and follow the maintenance recommendations.
 The valve blade and seal need regular maintenance especially with frequent use.

-What we think after 60 consecutive days of use.
 The cassette toilet is extremely easy to use as long as we follow the rules.
 The portable waste holding tank is simple to operate and can be easily replaced unlike a traditional holding tank.
 The system also makes dumping more convenient and we have more options.